Could TransDigm Be The Valeant Of The Aerospace Industry?

 - TransDigm's profitability will be severely impacted by high-profile supply initiatives by Boeing (Partnering for Success) and Airbus (SCOPe+).

-- TransDigm will have difficulty finding larger acquisitions that they need to materially impact revenue growth (a key Valeant dilemma).
+- TransDigm will have difficulty finding larger acquisitions that it needs to materially impact revenue growth (a key Valeant dilemma).

-- Their product mix is overly dependent of older airplane platforms that are at risk of being retired.
+- Its product mix is overly dependent of older airplane platforms that are at risk of being retired.

 Conclusion